jonathan-g/kayadata/cran-comments.md

     and is not under my control.

-* **r-hub debian only**: False-positive warning about (possible) misspellings for four people's names in documentation: "Kaya", "Keiichi", "Yoichi", and "Yokobori".
+* **r-hub debian only**: False-positive warning about (possible) misspellings for four people's names in DESCRIPTION: "Kaya", "Keiichi", "Yoichi", and "Yokobori".
 These names are spelled correctly.

 * This submission is an update from version 0.4.1 to 0.4.2.